New name.

 Consulting Herald: Eleanor of Abergaveny

-New name and Device
+New name and device New name and Device New Name and Device

 Permitted Name Changes: No Changes, not even a holding name.